-Compensation Component Role in the Executive Compensation Program Base Salary Provides fixed compensation based on responsibility level, position held, job duties performance, years of experience in the position, and market value Annual Incentive Compensation Motivates and rewards achieving annual financial and operational business objectives that are linked to the Company's overall short-term business strategy Long-Term Incentive Program Motivates participants to achieve longer-term financial goals that drive shareholder value through three components: Performance-based restricted stock units (metric = relative TSR against S&P MidCap 400 - 40% weighted (provided to certain senior level executives) Cash-based performance units (metrics = sales growth and adjusted EPS) - 30% weighted (provided to all participants), and Time-based restricted stock units (provided to all participants) - 30% weighted Promotes stock ownership and aligns incentive awards with stockholder interests Rewards achievement of longer-term (three year) business objectives that are linked to the Company's overall longer-term business strategy and total return to stockholders; whereas the time-based restricted stock unit award encourages retention Employee Stock Purchase Plan Allows substantially all full-time employees the ability to set aside money to purchase stock of the Company Promotes stock ownership and aligns employees with stockholder interests Executive Deferred Compensation Plan Permits deferral of compensation in excess of 401(k) statutory limits for tax advantaged savings Provides officers and other executives with a savings opportunity comparable to other employees Traditional Defined Benefit Pension Plan Promotes the long-term retention and financial health of employees to remain competitive with industry peers Provides a defined benefit taking into consideration years of service, age and compensation Note: The Company's traditional defined benefit pension plan is closed to new entrants.
+Compensation Component Role in the Executive Compensation Program Rewards achievement of longer-term (three year) business objectives that are linked to the Long-Term Incentive Program Company's overall longer-term business strategy and total return to stockholders; whereas the time-based restricted stock unit award encourages retention Employee Stock Purchase Plan Allows substantially all full-time employees the ability to set aside money to purchase stock of the Company Promotes stock ownership and aligns employees with stockholder interests Executive Deferred Permits deferral of compensation in excess of 401(k) statutory limits for tax advantaged savings Compensation Plan Provides officers and other executives with a savings opportunity comparable to other employees Traditional Defined Benefit Pension Plan Promotes the long-term retention and financial health of employees to remain competitive with industry peers Provides a defined benefit taking into consideration years of service, age and compensation Note: The Company's traditional defined benefit pension plan is closed to new entrants.
 It will cease to provide accruals to existing participants at the end of 2028.
-Restoration (Pension and Savings) Plans Provides competitive retirement benefit Promotes long-term retention of key executives by providing an increasing value tied directly to length of service 41

-Compensation Component Role in the Executive Compensation Program Note: The Company's traditional pension plan is closed to new entrants.
+Restoration (Pension and Provides competitive retirement benefit Savings) Plans Promotes long-term retention of key executives by providing an increasing value tied directly to length of service Note: The Company's traditional pension plan is closed to new entrants.
 It will cease to provide accruals to existing participants at the end of 2028.
 401(k) Plan Provides all regular domestic employees (full-time and part-time) with the ability to set aside compensation on a pre-tax basis subject to IRS guidelines for investment in various investment vehicles under the plan Provides added retirement benefit by way of a competitive matching contribution to those employees not participating in the Company's traditional pension plan Limited Executive Perquisites Provides a competitive level, business-related benefit to the Company and assists with key aspects of employment: health and financial wellness Post-Employment Agreements Delivers temporary income following an NEO's involuntary termination of employment.
-In the case of change in control, provides continuity of management.
+In the case of change-in-control, provides continuity of management.

-2021 Compensation Decisions and the Basis for Decisions
+2022 Compensation Decisions and the Basis for Decisions